tweedegolf/sequential-storage/README.md

 - *Breaking* Internal overhaul of the code.
 Both map and queue now use the same `item` module to store and read their data with.
 - *Breaking* Map serialization is no longer done in a stack buffer, but in the buffer provided by the user.
+- *Breaking* Map StorageItemError trait has been removed.
 - Added CRC protection of the user data.
 If user data is corrupted, it will now be skipped as if it wasn't stored.
+  If you think it should be reported to the user, let me know and propose an API for that!
 - Read word size is no longer required to be 1.
 It can now be 1-32.

 ### 0.5.0 - 13-11-23